 Moses and Shirlee Mae Schneider run the Brown Schneider Farm in the Similkameen Valley, in Cawston B.C.
+There son Willis and his wife Bronwyn handle the veggies while Moses and Shirlee do the tree fruits.
 It is a small scale seven acre family-run farm.
 They have owned and farmed it organically since 1990.
 Starting by being SOOPA certified until 2009 but switched to PACS in 2009 so they could ship out of Province if needed.

 Shirlee Mae explains: